The Master of Research (MRes) is a two-year research training degree that provides you with a pathway to PhD study and a future research career.

 - successfully completed a Bachelor degree or a Masters degree; and

-- achieved an admission average mark equal to or above a minimum of 65 in their most recent degree.
+- achieved an admission average mark equal to or above a minimum of 65 in your most recent degree

-You can calculate your admission average mark (AAM) by adding all your marks awarded for completed units in your degree, and then dividing the total by the number of units studied in the degree.
+You can calculate your admission average mark (AAM) by adding all your results awarded for completed units in your most recent degree, and then dividing the total by the number of units you studied in the degree.

 If your most recent qualification is more than five (5) years old, you can apply based on demonstrated professional experience in an area relevant to your proposed research.
 Your experience will be considered at the discretion of the Dean, Graduate Studies.

-You should send an email introducing yourself, describing your qualifications and experience, and provide a statement of intent that clearly identifies your area of research interest.
+When contacting potential supervisors, you should send an email to introduce yourself, describe your qualifications and experience, and provide a statement that clearly identifies your area of research interest.
 Supervisors receive a lot of enquiries from potential applicants so you need to make a good first impression!

-You will be required to include the following information as part of your application:
+You are required to include the following documentation in your application:

 - Certified copies of all tertiary graduation certificates and academic transcripts for degrees completed outside of Western Sydney University.

-- Certified proof of citizenship status (passport, birth certificate, citizenship papers, etc.) or certified proof of residency status (Australian permanent residents only).
+- Certified evidence of citizenship status (e.g. passport, birth certificate, citizenship papers, etc.) or certified evidence of residency status (for Australian permanent residents only).

 - Evidence of English language proficiency for applicants who completed their previous qualifications outside of Australia.

-- A statement of intent which clearly identifies your area of research interest and a potential academic supervisor (maximum of 250 words).
+- A statement of intent that clearly identifies your area of research interest.

-- Evidence of employment directly related to research training (if applicable).
+- Evidence of relevant employment or experience directly related to research training (if applicable).

 All copies of official documents must be certified according to Western Sydney University requirements.

 It may take 6-8 weeks to receive an outcome for your application.
-All offers of admission require agreement by the relevant School or Institute for the provision of supervision and resources.
+All offers of admission require a full assessment and endorsement from the relevant School or Institute to ensure the provision of suitable supervision and resources.